i-am-grub/MultiGP_Toolkit/docs/usage/running/index.rst

     the MultiGP Toolkit

 - A minimum of 3 pilots are required per heat
-- The imported class from MultiGP's can not be altered
+- The imported class from MultiGP can not be altered and must be used (results will not be uploaded otherwise)
 - The format assigned to the imported class from MultiGP cannot be altered with exception to the settings that manage the start/stop behavior of the timer